-Mount Saint Vincent University is excited to begin to gradually welcome students, faculty and staff back to campus over the coming months.
-We remain committed to ensuring the safety of our university community throughout this transition, and will have a number of important protective measures in place, including:
+Mount Saint Vincent University is excited to welcome students, faculty and staff back to campus for the 2021/2022 academic year.
+We remain committed to ensuring the safety of our university community, and have a number of important protective measures in place, including:

 - physical distancing (with floor markers),